- Paying by Credit Card or Check in California

-In this guide, we'll explain some of the ways that retailers track shoppers, and how you can protect yourself from such tracking.
+This guide explains how retail stores track you when you are shopping and ways to protect yourself from such tracking.
 We'll examine situations where shoppers may be asked to provide information as part of a retail transaction, for example when paying by check or credit card, using a store's loyalty card or returning merchandise.
 We'll also look at ways that retailers might collect information without your knowledge, by using sophisticated technology.

 Two California laws limit the collection of personal information in stores when you pay by credit card or check.
 These laws were enacted to prevent fraud and limit the amount of personal information which can be collected by merchants.

 - When a consumer pays with a credit card, the merchant cannot record any personal information other than what is on the front of the credit card.
 (California Civil Code § 1747.08) (Song-Beverly Credit Card Act of 1971)